wolpert/crypto/README.md

 We regenerate the EncryptedByteHolder from the previous string conversion of the encrypted bytes.

-        byte[] encryptedBytes = EncryptedByteHolder.fromString(stringVersionOfEncryptedBytes)
+        byte[] encryptedBytes = Utilities.stringToBytes(stringVersionOfEncryptedBytes)
         Decrypter decrypter = new ParanoidDecrypter(new ParanoidKeyParameterFactory.Builder().build().generate(password, salt));
         String decryptedText = decrypter.decryptText(encryptBytes);

 #### Compression ####

 The library does not compress strings automatically.
-You may want to in order to save space.
+You may want to in order to save space or to reduce details exposed with encrypted compressed strings.
 Remember, this library is not intended to be fast.
 It is intended to be secure.
 So do not worry about any speed hit with compression.
 It is the least of your problems.

+Note that the ObjectConverter does provide a compression routine.

 #### Misc ####